 Less than a century after Voltaire’s arrival a fellow French visitor, J. R. Planche, recounted his observations of the last day of the Easter Greenwich Fair and seeing the “dregs of the London populace … now flowing in a turbid flood of filth, rags, debauchery, and drunkenness back to their sources in the slums of the metropolis“.
 An entertainment guide of 1840 rather unkindly describes the Fair as “this great national event, which neither desires nor deserves any colouring at our hands, is one of those gaudy and glittering occasions which, like powerful magnets, attract all the base ore of the metropolis.”
 American novelist Nathaniel Hawthorne, who stayed in Blackheath in 1856, was appalled at the great unwashed visiting the Fair, writing that “the common people of England, I am afraid, have no daily familiarity with even so necessary thing as a washbowl, not to mention a bathing tub.”

 Charles Dickens did not share the moral panic against the perceived debauchery and public disorder that these Fairs brought.
-Dickens championed the right of all men and women to carefree amusements and dedicated himself to the creation of imaginative pleasure.
-He had channelled his love of entertainment into his works.
-The Richardson’s show at Greenwich clearly made an impression on Dickens, who just a few years later would incorporate a travelling theatrical troupe into his novel Nicholas Nickleby.
+He championed the right of all men and women to carefree amusements and dedicated himself to the creation of imaginative pleasure.
+Dickens had channelled his love of entertainment into his works.
+The Richardson’s show at Greenwich clearly made an impression on the author, who just a few years later would incorporate a travelling theatrical troupe into his novel Nicholas Nickleby.

-In an article in 1850 entitled Amusements of the People, he criticized that “the upper half of the world neither knows nor greatly cares how the lower half amuses itself“.
+In an article in 1850 entitled Amusements of the People, Dickens criticized that ‘the upper half of the world neither knows nor greatly cares how the lower half amuses itself‘.

-Long before the closure of these Fairs, Dickens was aware of the effect of their decline in Fairs was having on the lives of travelling showmen.
-Just a few years after writing Greenwich Fair, and at a time when the Fairs were under attack, he would go onto to feature their plight in storylines within his novel The Old Curiosity Shop.
+Long before the closure of these Fairs, Dickens was aware of the effect their decline was having on the lives of travelling showmen.
+Just a few years after writing Greenwich Fair, and at a time when the Fairs were under attack, he would go on to feature their plight in storylines within his novel The Old Curiosity Shop.

-With the foremost annual Fair in London gone, it was only a matter of time before the dominos fell around it.
-Greenwich was now the big player in London and more pleasures seekers led more pressures on the town.
-In 1843 a report of the Fair at Easter in The Spectator reported the crowd at levels of 100,000 which “has become almost a transmigration of moribund Bartholomew’s“.
+With the foremost annual Fair in London gone, it was only a matter of time before the dominoes fell around it.
+Greenwich was now the big player in London and more pleasures seekers led to more pressures on the town.
+In 1843 a report of the Fair at Easter in The Spectator reported the crowd at levels of 100,000 which ‘has become almost a transmigration of moribund Bartholomew’s‘.
 The Greenwich Railway, London’s first passenger railway which opened in 1838, was able to truck in even greater numbers.
 At the 1846 Fair, the railway reported it was running trains every 5 minutes at one point, and carried an estimated 30,000 people running services until 2am.

 - Bailey, P. (1978).
 Leisure and Class in Victorian England: Rational Recreation and the Contest for Control, 1830-1885.
 London: Routledge.